nemanjapetrovic/mongoose-morgan/README.md

 ));
 ```

-The code above will log only data in `dev` format and will skip all the logs if the response status code is less than 400.
+The code above will log data in `dev` format and will skip logging if the response status code is less than 400.
 Data will be stored in `logs-db` database in `error_logger` collection.

 # [Contribution](https://github.com/nemanjapetrovic/mongoose-morgan/blob/master/CONTRIBUTING.md)

-Feel free to contribute by forking this repository, making some changes, and submitting pull requests.
+Feel free to contribute by forking this repository, making changes, and submitting pull requests.
 For any questions or advice place an issue on this repository.

 # License